19 Crimes Red Blend Review

 A sniff and a swirl of this wine will reveal a jammy sweet wine that’s loaded with tones of vanilla and chocolate.

-The Red Blend is a wine with a very specific profile that was created after a lot of carefulmarket research.
-Sweet, juicy and fruity, it’s got some extremely pleasing flavors that would sit just as well with a much more expensive bottle.
+Sweet, juicy and fruity, it’s got some extremely pleasing flavors that would sit just as well with a more expensive bottle.

 Syrupy and with a hint of oak, every mouthful is soft and lingering which is why it scores such a hit with most of the 19 Crimes wine reviews you'll come across.